jorgetown/mmap-ipc/README.md

 + read positive integers from a queue
 + add primality-tested answers to a queue

-Like Randomizer, Prime's' responsibilities are unit tested separately from those of its dependencies.
+Like Randomizer, Prime's responsibilities are unit tested separately from those of its dependencies.

 Queue reader and writer are separate for illustration convenience and testability.